anthwlock/untrunc/README.md

 ## Building

-In certain cases, using a specific version of ffmpeg is needed.
+In certain cases a specific version of ffmpeg is needed.
 Untrunc works great with ffmpeg 3.3.9.

 #### with system libraries